bioXiaoheng/BallerMixPlus/README.md

 ### 4. Customizing the sliding window for your scan
 <details open>
 <summary></summary>
 All arguments besides the aforementioned ones are for customizing the scan.
-They are not necessary for the scan to complete.
+Their usage is largely based on the previous `BalLeRMix` (read its detailed manual [here](https://github.com/bioXiaoheng/BalLeRMix/blob/master/software/BalLeRMix_manual.pdf)).
+Note that they are not necessary for the scan to complete.
+In general, they can be grouped into the following three categories:

 - `[--usePhysPos] [--rec RRATE] `: